How to File for Divorce in South Carolina

 - You haven’t lived with your spouse in at least one year.

 Preparing and Filing the South Carolina Divorce Forms

 You can file for divorce in SC online on the judicial branch website.
 The necessary documents include the following:

 - Summons for Divorce

 - Certificate of Exemption

 When you fill out your forms, use the person requesting the divorce as the plaintiff’s name and the other person as the defendant.
-Sign the forms that require a notary public when you are with that person, and make three copies of each form — one for each spouse and one for the court.
+Sign the forms that require a notary public when you are with that person and make three copies of each document — one for each spouse and one for the court.

-To file your forms, you can go to the county where you and your spouse last lived, the county your spouse lives in right now or your county, if your spouse no longer lives in South Carolina.
-You will need to pay a fee when you file your papers, though you can file a motion to have it waived if you can’t afford the fee.
+To file your forms, you can go to the county where you and your spouse last lived, the county your spouse currently lives in or your county if your spouse no longer lives in SC.
+You will need to pay a fee when you file your papers, though you can file a motion to waive it if you can’t afford it.

 Giving Your Spouse the Papers